codefaux/docker-dns-gen/README.md

 # docker-dns-gen

 ## How it works

 docker-dns-gen sets up a container running [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) and [docker-gen](https://github.com/nginx-proxy/docker-gen). docker-gen generates a configuration for dnsmasq and reloads it when containers are started and stopped. dnsmasq resolves only these containers, to all ifaces.

+You must include a volume mapping /var/run/docker.sock into the container in the same spot.
+It may (should) be read-only.

+If, like me, you have multiple docker hosts whose containers must resolve, pass NEXT_DNS environment variable to container.
+Do not create a loop by passing your last resolver to your first resolver.

 It will provide thoses domain:
 - `container_name.docker`
 - `container_name.network_name.docker`
 - `docker-composer_service.docker-composer_project.docker`
 - `docker-composer_service.docker-composer_project.network_name.docker`

 ## Rationale